 - Ultimate: Showstopper (X) - Equip a rocket launcher.
 Fire shoots a rocket that does massive area damage on contact with anything.

-What can Breach do?: An initiator built upon starting the fight from a room away and keep the pressure on foes in cover, most of Breach's abilities are made to either be set on a wall or go through it.
+How to play Breach in Valorant: An initiator built upon starting the fight from a room away and keep the pressure on foes in cover, most of Breach's abilities are made to either be set on a wall or go through it.
 As such, Breach can start the fight and give his team a huge advantage by blinding, flashing, damaging, and disorienting enemies trying to stay protected, allowing he and his team to more safely move in for the kill.

 - Aftershock (Q) - Fire an explosive charge that breaches through walls and damages enemies standing near it

 - Flashpoint (E) - Fire a flash charge into a wall that flashes enemies on the opposite side